MahanSharifi86/web-intrusion-incident-case/README.md

 - The most likely initial access vector.
 - The sequence of attacker activity across affected systems.
-- Whether the web server was successfully compromised.
+- Whether WEB-01 was successfully compromised.
 - Whether persistence mechanisms were established.
-- Whether credentials were compromised or reused.
+- Whether credentials were compromised or abused.
 - Whether lateral movement occurred.
 - The nature and significance of command-and-control activity.
 - What sensitive data was accessed.